 Your retailer manages deductions after receiving the invoice.
-Adjustments are terms that are sent with your invoice because of what you and your retailer had agreed to when you became their supplier.
+Allowances are terms that are sent with your invoice because of what you and your retailer had agreed to when you became their supplier.

-Deductions signify that something has gone awry and needs improvement, while adjustments are the sign of your business at work.
+Deductions signify that something has gone awry and needs improvement, while allowances are the sign of your business at work.

 It can be intimidating, but with the right knowledge, you can correct your supply chain and possibly even get some money back for invalid errors.